 Data array was generated and passed to each chart, and rendering delay was measured.

 Line rendering of 1,000,000 points

-LightningChart is the only one that renders it correctly, and is approx. 47,000 % faster than than average of others that could even render it.
+LightningChart is the only one that renders it correctly and is approx. 47,000 % faster than the average of others that could even render it.